-MACHINES Eliminate dies . . . speed production . . . in both your experimental and quantity run duplicating operations.
-An unusually wide variety of both simple and intricate parts can be precision made by "DIE-LESS DUPLICATING" with the individual or co-operative applications of the precision of the pre of DI-ACRO Precision Machines (see examples at right).
-DI-ACRO Machines are now offered in a total of six types and 21 different sizes, including two new units-a power driven Shear and a hydraulic Bender.
+Eliminate dies . . . speed production . . . in both your experimental and quantity run duplicating operations.
+An unusually wide variety and quantity run duplicating operations.
+An unusually wide variety of both simple and intricate parts can be precision made by "Die-Less Duplicating" with the individual or co-operative application of Di-Acro Precision Machines (see examples at right).
+Di-Acro Machines are now offered in a total of six types and 21 different sizes, including two new units-a power driven Shear and a hydraulic Bender.